Nottingham-CTU/REDCap-UI-Tweaker/README.md

 ### Allow custom submit options
 Allow use of the **@SAVEOPTIONS** action tag to specify the options for submitting a data entry form.
 This is applied on a per-form basis by using the action tag on any of the fields on that form.
-The first @SAVEOPTIONS action tag encountered on the form will be used, excluding fields hidden by branching logic when the form loads.

 If custom submit options are enabled, the submit options can also be set project-wide in the module project settings (in the same format as for the action tag).
 If a @SAVEOPTIONS action tag is used,